HabitatFramework/TechnicalGuide/database/database.rst

 	Integer - Determines the (ascending) order the sources for each INCID will be displayed in the 'Sources' tab of the main window.

-.. _lookup_tables:
+.. raw:: latex

+	\newpage

 .. index::
 	single: Lookup Tables

+.. _lookup_tables:

 Lookup Tables
 =============

-.. sidebar:: Lookup table updates

-	Changes to the lookup tables won't take effect for HLU Tool instances that are running.
-The HLU Tool will need to be closed and re-started before any lookup table changes to take effect.

 Tables in the database prefixed by `lut_` are *lookup tables* and are used in many drop-down lists in the user interfaces to restrict choices to only valid values.

-Some of these lookup tables can be updated to tailor them to the requirements of each system but the remainder should be considered as 'system' tables that are configured centrally and shared between all HLU Tool installations.
+Some of the lookup tables can be updated to tailor them to the requirements of each system but the remainder should be considered as 'system' tables that are configured centrally and shared between all HLU Tool installations.

 	.. note::
 		There is currently no automated method for updating these 'system' tables.
 However, a change request is planned to develop a new 'Database upgrade kit' in the future.
 See `CR42 <https://github.com/HabitatFramework/HLUTool/issues/67>`_ for details.)